Beyond Range Maps: New eBird Maps Reveal Bird Abundance and Population Trends

 How do the maps work?

 Fink’s models start with eBird data about where people actually see (or don’t see) birds.
 Then, the model uses satellite-derived environmental data to understand what kinds of habitat a bird is associated with.
 Finally, with the help of those Amazon Web Service computers, the model looks beyond the points where birds have actually been reported to estimate where else the species is likely to occur, filling in the gaps on the map.
-For a more detailed description of methods, see the eBird Status and Trends FAQ.
+For a more detailed description of methods, see the eBird Science FAQ.